Microsoft Dynamics AP automation: What is is and how it works

 How integrating Ramp AP software transforms AP workflows

-Although Ramp has not yet established a formal case study with Microsoft Dynamics (yet), its proven success with other integrations, such as NetSuite, demonstrates its ability to optimize financial workflows.
+Although Ramp has not published a formal accounts payable automation case study with Microsoft Dynamics just yet, its proven success with other integrations, such as NetSuite, demonstrates its ability to optimize financial workflows.
 Here’s one example that showcases how Ramp helps businesses improve efficiency, save time, and streamline processes for finance teams.

 How Ramp and NetSuite helped Pair Eyewear streamline AP operations